Sleeping Bag Lifespans: Getting the most bang for your buck

-To keep your bag clean when you are dirty, sleep in cleaner clothing, wear head protection on your head, and use a sleeping bag liner.
-Sleeping bag liners are affordable, easy to wash, and they come in a variety of materials from cotton, silk, and even fleece.
+To keep your bag clean when dirty, sleep in cleaner clothing, wear head protection on your head, and use a sleeping bag liner.
+Sleeping bag liners are affordable, easy to wash and come in various cotton, silk, and fleece materials.

-As long as you’re going somewhere cold, take into consideration a fleece liner, which can raise the warmth rating by a couple of degrees.
-Liners are also a great choice for folks who don’t like to wear much clothing to bed.
+As long as you’re going somewhere cold, consider a fleece liner, which can raise the warmth rating by a couple of degrees.
+Liners are also an excellent choice for folks who don’t like to wear much clothing to bed.

-You also want to ensure your bag is as dry as you possibly can make it when you are on the trail.
-Tents become humid overnight because when we exhale, we emit warm air that lingers inside the tent and condenses on the cold tent walls.
+You also want to ensure your bag is as dry as possible to make it on the trail.
+Tents become humid overnight because we emit warm air that lingers inside the tent and condenses on the cold tent walls when we exhale.

-Airing your bag out at lunch or right before you place it inside your tent is another fine alternative.
+Airing your bag out at lunch or right before you place it inside your tent is another acceptable alternative.
 Rainy and humid weather will make airing your bag out more difficult but do your best.
-Your bag will continue to function when it is damp, be certain to maintain it well when you get home or when the weather improves.
+Your bag will continue to function when it is damp, be sure to maintain it well when you get home or when the weather improves.

 Finally, place your bag carefully into the stuff sack.
 Make sure to use the stuff sack that came with the bag or use a compression sack.

-When you try to fit your bag with a sack smaller compared to what it was designed for, you wind up putting stress on the stitching, which can harm the bag.
+When you try to fit your bag with a smaller sack than what it was designed for, you wind up putting stress on the stitching, which can harm the pack.
 Begin with the toe end on the bag and try to stuff the sack evenly all the way through.
 Zipping the zipper on the bag will be sure to make it easier.

-Make sure to hang your bag outside in the wind or indirect sunlight until it is completely dry.
+Make sure to hang your bag outside in the wind or indirect sunlight until it is scorched.
 Leave it out both right-side-out and inside-out to ensure that it is completely dry all the way through.

 Also, keep in mind that direct sunlight will slowly degrade the fabric and cause the down to lose effectiveness.
-Sun damage can make your sleeping bag lose years on its life!
+Sun damage can make your sleeping bag lose years of its life!

 If air drying is not an option, you can put the bag in your drier at home.
-Make sure the temperature is low (hot temperatures can degrade or even melt the fabric) and check on it often, it’s almost like a cake baking in the oven that needs to be constantly checked on.
+Please make sure the temperature is low (hot temperatures can degrade or even melt the fabric) and check on it often.
+It’s almost like a cake baking in the oven that needs to be constantly checked on.

 Storage at Home

 Also, stuff sacks are usually not very breathable, which means that any remaining moisture will be trapped in the bag, causing mildew and mold in some instances.
-Instead, store your bag in large, cotton, or mesh bags that do not compress your sleeping bag.
-Most sleeping bags come with a storage sack, but if yours does not, a cotton laundry bag will work.
+Instead, store your pack in large, cotton, or mesh bags that do not compress your sleeping bag.
+Most sleeping bags come with a storage sack, but a cotton laundry bag will work if yours does not.

 Just remember to store your bag in a dry place.
-In case your basement storage room is damp and dank, consider storing it on the top shelf inside your bedroom closet or someplace else dry and cool.
-If you find that you have to wash your sleeping bag after every camping trip, you are doing something wrong.
-You should only need to wash your bag when it starts looking flat or lumpy, or if it smells bad.
+If your basement storage room is damp and dank, consider keeping it on the top shelf inside your bedroom closet or somewhere else dry and cool.
+If you have to wash your sleeping bag after every camping trip, you are doing something wrong.
+You should only need to wash your bag when it starts looking flat or lumpy or if it smells terrible.

 Just be sure to follow these tips, and you will get the most value out of your sleeping bag while you own it.
-The best deals are always made when both parties feel that they are coming out on top, so make sure that you come to a deal with the best items to trade.
+The best deals are always made when both parties feel they are coming out on top, so make sure you agree with the best items to trade.